Rutgers Restricted Access

 Citations with abstracts for 1966+ and a continually expanding collection of full text educational documents (i.e. ED numbers).
-ERIC provides full text for 328,266 records, including materials from non-journal sources, journals, online submissions, and the ERIC microfiche collection (1966-2004).
-RUL contains the full text of many of the journals cited.
+Includes materials from non-journal sources, journals, online submissions, and the ERIC microfiche collection (1966-2004).

 Print counterpart or

-Alexander Library also owns a complete collection of the educational documents (ED numbers) available on microfiche.
+Alexander Library also owns a partial collection of the educational documents (ED numbers) available on microfiche.
 These may be retrieved from Alexander's Current Periodicals/Microforms Room using the ED number.
-The ERIC database includes the full text of approximately 301,380 of these documents from 1966-2004.

 Vendor/electronic presentation provider